niki-on-github/nixos-k3s/kubernetes/config/README.md

 ### Edit Secrets on new PC

-Add the `AGE-SECRET-KEY` from `/opt/k3s/.age/sops.agekey` to `~/.config/sops/age/keys.txt` (Create the file if does not exists).
+Add the `AGE-SECRET-KEY` to `~/.config/sops/age/keys.txt` (Create the file if does not exists).
 Now you can use the sops encrypt and decrypt commands on your computer.

 ### sops config